How people-centric content improves brand trust and credibility

 Should we write content for people or search engines?

 Google (or any other search engine) doesn’t need us to write content specially designed for it.
 Google serves its users, and it wants to be served as well by the content.
-If good content is written for people, Google will reward them, but here comes the difference.
-The same does not apply to content that is strictly written for search engines.
+If good content is written for people, Google will reward it, but here’s the difference.
+The same does not apply to content written strictly for search engines.

-Google’s John Mueller, in his 164-page document, has given guidelines that don’t talk about what Google considers good content.
+Google’s John Mueller, in his 164-page document, has provided guidelines that don’t address what Google considers good content.
 It also points out the qualities of bad content.

 Here are the most critical factors related to quality page rating:

-- Website information: It’s imperative to find information about the website and why people visit them
+- Website information: It’s imperative to find information about the website and why people visit it

 Final Thoughts: How to Write People-Centric Content

 The equation for success in the foreseeable future is simple.
-Only you need to create content that the audience truly wants to consume, and you will be destined to see success in the SERPs.
+All you need to do is create content that the audience truly wants to consume, and you will be destined to see success in the SERPs.
 That makes it clear that you need to focus less on keywords.
 You are no longer focusing on SEO best practices.
 All marketing activities will need to cater to the high-quality expectations of attention-bound audiences.
 So, the time has come to stop creating thin content with keywords in mind.
+This is why businesses should invest in people-centric content.

 Think about how to bring about a drastic improvement in content creation strategies to fulfill the set purpose.
 The time has come for cash-rich dividends.
 You have ample scope to write for people and not for search engines because Google still rewards you for writing content with exclusive readers in mind.
 Give it a try to find out how this perception brings about a laudable transformation.
 Write a people-centric content example.